History of Boeing in Timeline

 2017: Deal with Saudi Arabia

-In 2017 Boeing signed a deal with Saudi Arabia which included Saudi Arabia buying military aircraft and guided missile systems.
+In 2017, Boeing signed a deal with Saudi Arabia which included the sale of military aircraft and guided missile systems.

-Between 2010 and 2018, Boeing increased its operating cash flow from $3 to $15.3 billion by negotiating advance payments from customers and delaying payments to its suppliers.
+Between 2010 and 2018, Boeing increased its operating cash flow from $3 to $15.3 billion by negotiating advance payments and delaying payments to suppliers.

-In 2018, Boeing opened its first factory in Europe at Sheffield, UK, and established a research partnership with the University of Sheffield.
+In 2018, Boeing opened its first factory in Europe, located in Sheffield, UK, along with a research partnership with the University of Sheffield.

-In 2018, a Boeing 737 MAX airplane crashed, resulting in numerous deaths.
+In 2018, a Boeing 737 MAX narrow-body passenger airplane crashed, resulting in fatalities.
+This event marked the beginning of the 737 MAX crisis.

-October 2019: Separation of CEO and Board Chair Roles
+October 2019: Separation of CEO and Chair Roles

 In October 2019, Boeing separated the roles of chair of the board and CEO.